bitcrusherr/Lukso-Validator-Monitoring/README.md

 1 - Run setup.sh and follow on screen instructions (sudo wget https://raw.githubusercontent.com/bitcrusherr/Lukso-Validator-Monitoring/main/setup.sh && sudo sh setup.sh) Without brackets

-2 - You will need to edit Promethue.yml and add to the scrape configs (Check promethues.yml here for the data to input into your .yml file)

-3 - Import the dashboard.json to grafana
+2 - Import the dashboard.json to grafana

-4 - Start all services / applications and check to see if its all working (if not see trouble shooting below)
+3 - Start all services / applications and check to see if its all working (if not see trouble shooting below)

 starting of services / applications at this stage is manual as they havent been setup as system services